Site icon Circuit Ideas for You

 Below we have connected a 7-segment display to Arduino UNO for example:

-We connect 7-segment display to Arduino UNO.
+7-segment display to Arduino UNO Diagram

-We use wires to join display pins to Arduino pins.
+Further, Arduino controls which segments turns ON and when turn ON some segments shows number, therefore, we use wires to join display pins to Arduino pins.

-Power Arduino display which shows numbers.
+Now power Arduino display which shows numbers.

 How to Build: